 "The show is first and foremost about dance, the sex of each partner within a coupling should have no bearing on their routine."

-On signing up for the show, Nicola said this month: “I’m really excited to be joining this year’s incredible line-up for Strictly Come Dancing.
+On signing up for the show, Nicola said last year: “I’m really excited to be joining this year’s incredible line-up for Strictly Come Dancing.

 "I’m a huge fan of the show and am thrilled to be part of something that holds such a special place in so many people’s hearts.

 "People might know me from my work in the ring, but I’ll be every bit as passionate and dedicated on the dancefloor too.

 "I also wanted to thank the BBC for supporting me and making me the first ever all female-pairing; and it’s amazing to be a part of the movement for change, diversity and breaking boundaries in the entertainment industry.”

 Nicola and Katya were ultimately forced to quit the competition on medical grounds.

 Strictly Come Dancing will return to BBC One later this year for a new series.